Three perspectives on categorical symmetric Howe duality: Diagrammatic algebras

 \begin{definition} Let $\bT$ be the quotient of $\ttalg$ by the following local relations between KLRW diagrams.
 We draw these below as black, but the same relations apply to red strands (always taken with the label $\rankp$):

 \end{definition} Let $e_\chi$ be the idempotent given by summing $e(\Bi)$ for all $\chi$-parabolic total orders satisfying \eqref{eq:order-1}.
 For a non-total order satisfying \eqref{eq:order-1} and \eqref{eq:order-2}, we associate the ``divided power'' idempotent $e'(\Bi)$ which acts on each equivalence class of consecutive strands by a primitive idempotent in the nilHecke algebra (for example, that introduced in \cite[2.18]{KLMS}).
+So for example, we associate to $(3,2^{(2)},3,1,3)$ the idempotent